跳到主要内容

 🤓 Different types of middlewares

 • Route middlewares have a more limited scope and are configured and used as middlewares at the route level.
-They are described in the route middlewares documentation.
+They are described in the routes documentation.

 The ./config/middlewares.js file is used to define all the global middlewares that should be applied by the Strapi server.